God Himself, the Unique IV

 First, let us define the word “holy.”
 Drawing on your perception and all the knowledge you have gained, what do you understand the definition of “holy” to be? (“Holy” means unstained, entirely without human corruption or flaws.
 Holiness radiates all things positive, whether in thought, speech or action.)
 Very good. (“Holy” is divine, untainted, unoffendable by man.
 It is unique, it is of God alone and it is His symbol.)
 This is your definition.
 In each person’s heart, this word “holy” has a scope, a definition and an interpretation.
 At the very least, when you see the word “holy,” your minds are not empty.
 You have a certain scope of definition for this word, and some people’s sayings come somewhat close to sayings that define the essence of God’s disposition.
 This is very good.
 Most people believe the word “holy” to be a positive one, and this is certainly true.
 But today, as we fellowship about the holiness of God, I will not merely be talking about definitions or explanations.
 Instead, I will present facts as proof to show you why I say God is holy, and why I use the word “holy” to describe the essence of God.
 By the time our fellowship is over, you will feel that the use of the word “holy” to define God’s essence and in reference to God is fully justified and most appropriate.
 At the very least, in the context of current human language, using this word to refer to God is particularly apt—it alone of all the words of human language is an entirely fitting way to refer to God.
 This word, when used to refer to God, is not an empty word, nor is it a term of groundless praise or empty flattery.
 The purpose of our fellowship is to allow every person to recognize the truth of this aspect of God’s essence.
 God does not fear man’s understanding, but He fears his misunderstanding.
 God wishes for every person to know His essence and what He has and is.
 So every time we mention an aspect of God’s essence, we can call on many facts to allow people to see that this aspect of God’s essence does indeed exist.

 Now that we have a definition of the word “holy,” let us discuss some examples.
 In people’s notions, they imagine many things and people to be “holy.”
 For example, virgin boys and girls are defined as holy in mankind’s dictionaries.
 But are they actually holy?
 Are this so-called “holy” and the “holy” that we will fellowship about today one and the same?
-(No.) Looking at those among men of sound morals, who have refined and cultured speech, who never hurt anyone, and who, by the words they speak, make others comfortable and agreeable—are they holy?
-The scholars or gentlemen with sound morals, refined in both word and deed—are they holy?
+(No.) Those among men of sound morals, who have refined and cultured speech, who never hurt anyone, and who, by the words they speak, make others comfortable and agreeable—are they holy?
 Those who often do good, are charitable and provide great assistance to others, those who bring much enjoyment into people’s lives—are they holy?
 Those who harbor no self-serving thoughts, who place no harsh demands on anyone, who are tolerant of everyone—are they holy?
 Those who have never quarreled with or taken advantage of anyone—are they holy?
 And what of those who work for the good of others, who benefit others and bring edification to others in every way—are they holy?
 Those who give all their life savings away to others and live a simple life, who are strict with themselves but treat others liberally—are they holy?
 (No.) You all remember how your mothers cared for you and looked after you in every conceivable way—are they holy?
 The idols you hold dear, whether they be famous people, celebrities or great men—are they holy?
 (No.) Let us look now at those prophets in the Bible who were able to tell things about the future that were unknown to many people—were these people holy?
 The people who were able to record God’s words and the facts of His work in the Bible—were they holy?
 Was Moses holy?
 Was Abraham holy?
 (No.) How about Job?
 Was he holy?
 (No.) Job was called a righteous man by God, so why is even he said to be not holy?
 Are people who fear God and shun evil really not holy?
 Are they or not?
 (No.) You are a little apprehensive, you are not sure of the answer, and you do not dare to say “No,” but neither do you dare to say “Yes,” so in the end you half-heartedly say “No.” Let Me ask another question.
 God’s messengers—the messengers God sends down to earth—are they holy?
 Are angels holy?
 (No.) Mankind uncorrupted by Satan—are they holy?
 (No.) You keep answering “No” to every question.
 On what basis?
-Are the words I spoke just now the reason you say “No”?
 You are confused, are you not?
 So why are even angels said to be not holy?
 You feel apprehensive now, do you not?
 Can you work out on what basis the people, things or uncreated beings we mentioned previously are not holy?
-I am sure you are unable to, right?
+I am sure you are unable to.
 So isn’t your saying “No” then a little irresponsible?
 Are you not answering blindly?
 Some people are wondering: “Since You have phrased Your question in this way, the answer must certainly be ‘No.’” Do not give Me pat answers.
 Think carefully whether the answer is “Yes” or “No.” You will know why the answer is “No” once we have fellowshiped about the following topic.
 I will give you the answer shortly.
 First, let us read from the scriptures.

 Gen 2:15–17 And Jehovah God took the man, and put him into the garden of Eden to dress it and to keep it.
 And Jehovah God commanded the man, saying, Of every tree of the garden you may freely eat: But of the tree of the knowledge of good and evil, you shall not eat of it: for in the day that you eat thereof you shall surely die.